suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

-# Practice Lab: Managing Identities in Azure AD
+# Practice Lab: Managing Identities in Entra ID

 ## WWL Tenants - Terms of Use